StefanoIncardone/kaylang/IDEAS.md

 }

 # 'using' the same struct multiple times is not allowed
-struct RGBA {
+struct Rgba {
-    rgb: using RGB,
+    rgb: using Rgb,
-    rgb2: using RGB, # not allowed
+    rgb2: using Rgb, # not allowed
     a: u8
 }